shaohua0116/Multiview2Novelview/README.md

 # Multi-view to Novel view: <br/>Synthesizing novel views with Self-Learned Confidence

 ## Descriptions
-This project is a TensorFlow implementation of [**Multi-view to Novel view:Synthesizing novel views with Self-Learned Confidence**](https://shaohua0116.github.io/Multiview2Novelview/), which is published in ECCV 2018.
+This project is a TensorFlow implementation of [**Multi-view to Novel view: Synthesizing novel views with Self-Learned Confidence**](https://shaohua0116.github.io/Multiview2Novelview/), which is published in ECCV 2018.
 We provide codes, datasets, and checkpoints.

 In this work, we address the task of **multi-view novel view synthesis**, where we are interested in synthesizing a target image with an arbitrary camera pose from given source images.
 We propose an end-to-end trainable framework that learns to exploit multiple viewpoints to synthesize a novel view without any 3D supervision.
 Specifically, our model consists of a **flow prediction module** (*flow predictor)* and a **pixel generation module** (*recurrent pixel generator*) to directly leverage information presented in source views as well as hallucinate missing pixels from statistical priors.
 To merge the predictions produced by the two modules given multi-view source images, we introduce a **self-learned confidence aggregation mechanism**.
 An illustration of the proposed framework is as follows.